 - What are the financial implications of each?

-- How to make the transition to Long-Term Care
+- How do I make the transition to Long-Term Care?

 - What are my options to pay for it?

 - How do I know it is time to consider Long-Term Care?